2020 Survey Results

 Faculty were asked a series of items about UT's campus climate, which included items pertaining to diversity and inclusion.

-The Collaborative on Academic Careers in Higher Education (COACHE) is a national program operating from the Harvard Graduate School of Education.
+The UT Austin Faculty Job Satisfaction Survey is managed by the Collaborative on Academic Careers in Higher Education (COACHE).
+COACHE is a national program operating from the Harvard Graduate School of Education.
 This faculty job satisfaction survey research allows the university to understand faculty satisfaction and climate issues, and compare them with faculty at peer institutions.
-This survey supports the university's efforts to understand and increase the satisfaction of faculty at all levels, and make UT Austin a great place to work and build an academic career.

 Frequently Asked Questions about COACHE